-After ratification by both parties, employees shall receive a 1.8% cost of living increase effective the first day of the pay period after the ratification date.
-In lieu of retroactive pay, employees shall receive a lump sum payment based on an employee's gross pay earnings from July 1, 2021.
-The lump sum payment would appear in the paycheck 3 full pay periods after the effective date of the cost of living.
+After ratification by both parties, employees shall receive a 4.1% cost of living increase effective the first day of the pay period after the ratification date.
+In lieu of retroactive pay, employees employed by the County as of the date of ratification shall receive a lump sum payment equal to 4.1% of the employee's gross pay earnings from July 1, 2024 to the first pay period after the effective date of ratification.
+The lump sum payment would appear in the paycheck three (3) full pay periods after the effective date of the cost of living.

-Effective July 1, 2022, employees shall receive a cost of living increase equal to the percentage increase in the US Consumer Price Index, CPI-W: West Urban Annual Average, as reported by the U.S. Department of Labor, with a minimum of 0% and a maximum of 4.5%.
+Effective July 1, 2025, employees shall receive a cost of living increase equal to the percentage increase in the US Consumer Price Index, CPI-W: West Urban Annual Average, as reported by the U.S. Department of Labor, with a minimum of 0% and a maximum of 4.5%.

-Effective July 1, 2023, employees shall receive a cost of living increase equal to the percentage increase in the US Consumer Price Index, CPI-W: West Urban Annual Average, as reported by the U.S. Department of Labor, with a minimum of 0% and a maximum of 4.5%.
-In the event the established CPI exceeds the 4.5% maximum for the third year of this Agreement, the parties will engage in bargaining limited to the difference between the established 4.5% maximum and the established CPI reported for that year.
-Negotiations are to start no later than February 1, 2023.
+Effective July 1, 2026, employees shall receive a cost of living increase equal to the percentage increase in the US Consumer Price Index, CPI-W: West Urban Annual Average, as reported by the U.S. Department of Labor, with a minimum of 0% and a maximum of 4.5%.